sakaiproject/sakai/pasystem/README.md

 You can control the Public Announcement system with the following
 properties:

-  * pasystem.enabled (default: false) -- Whether or not to show popups and banners to users.
+  * pasystem.enabled (default: true) -- Whether or not to show popups and banners to users.

   * pasystem.auto.ddl (default: false) -- Whether to automatically